 by Eugenie Teasley | August 31st 2017

-Our portfolio stretches far and wide, and we can’t do this with every project, sadly, but I am immensely grateful that my thoughts and conversations are now often peppered by the sounds of children talking animatedly, and occasionally interrupted by weird electro musical noises produced from weird electric ink, enthralling the young people who are making it happen.
+Our portfolio stretches far wide, we can’t do this with every project, sadly, but I am immensely grateful that my thoughts conversations are now often peppered by the sounds of children talking animatedly, occasionally interrupted by weird electro musical noises produced from weird electric ink, enthralling the young people who are making it happen.

 Photo: Some of the feedback collected from young people during O N C A’s pop up week of free art workshops on the Barge.

 You must be logged in to post a comment.